-Our Board has ratified the decision of the audit committee to appoint Ernst & Young LLP to serve as our independent registered public accounting firm until February 28, 2023.
-We expect that representatives of Ernst & Young LLP will be present at the Annual Meeting and will have an opportunity to make a statement if they desire to do so and to respond to appropriate questions.
+Our Board has ratified the decision of the Audit Committee to appoint Ernst & Young LLP to serve as our independent registered public accounting firm for the fiscal year ending February 29, 2024.
+Ernst & Young LLP has advised us that neither the firm nor any present member or associate of it has a direct financial or material indirect financial interest in the Company or its affiliates.
+We expect that representatives of Ernst & Young LLP will be present at the Annual Meeting and will have an opportunity to make a statement if they desire to do so and will be available to respond to appropriate questions.

-For the years ended February 28, 2022 and February 28, 2021, the Company incurred the following fees for services provided by Ernst & Young LLP, including expenses:
+For the years ended February 28, 2023 and February 28, 2022, the Company incurred the following fees for services provided by Ernst & Young LLP, including expenses:

-ïiscal Year Ended ebruary 28, 2022 Fiscal Year Ended February 28, 2021
+Fiscal Year Ended ebruary 28, 2023 Fiscal Year Ended Ebruary 28, 2022

-Audit Fees \$ 513,000 \$ 525,000
+Audit Fees \$ 584,500 \$ 513,000

-Tax Fees 44,000 42,800
+Audit-Related Fees

+Tax Fees.
+46,200 43,650

-Total Fees \$ 557,000 \$ 567,800
+Total Fees \$ 630,700 \$ 556,650